 We all know that deep fried food is no friend of the arteries, but when it comes to making home-made chips, French fries and other desirable naughties, there is simply no more authentic way than to use the best deep fat fryers.
-True, oven-made chips and the new generation of air fryers are much more healthy than their deep-fried counterparts, but the chips they produce are often a bit dry and lack pukka texture and, to some degree, flavour.
+True, oven-made chips and the new generation of the best air fryers are much more healthy than their deep-fried counterparts, but the chips they produce are often a bit dry and lack pukka texture and, to some degree, flavour.

 For the best – and safest – results, we’d recommend a dedicated deep fat fryer like one of these dandy models on this page.
 Now, pass us those Mars Bars and a big bucket of batter…

 The best deep fat fryers you can buy today

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Deep fat fryers produce the best chips of all but they’re a right pain in the bottom to clean.
 The problem is that every time you fry something, it leaves behind a load of burnt crumbs that sit there waiting to be added to the next fry-up.
 The situation is even worse when you fry chips one day and breadcrumbed Chinese butterfly prawns the next.
 You not only end up with a tankful of crumby oil with a hint of fish that you feel the urge to take a fishing net to, but those crumbs also darken the oil and drastically shorten its lifespan.

 This large 3.5-litre Tefal model features a unique cleaning system that rids the used oil of crumbs and other post-fry detritus after every meal.
 It’s a bloody ingenious and really simple twin-reservoir filter system that works brilliantly well.